 Running Combat

-This is an action based role playing game so most stories you play within the world should involve some level of combat during play.
 As a gamemaster it is your job to lay out the scenarios for your players so that they have a clear idea of what is going on and of actions they could possibly take.
 You will most likely want to use something to mark player and NPC locations and/or design a map that makes it clear for your players as to what the situation looks like.
-Some things you will want to keep in mind are is available cover, moveable objects, and what type of combat is being used at the time.
+Some things you want to keep in mind are available cover, moveable objects, and what type of combat is being used at the time.

-The types of combat a player sends their character into will vary greatly from class to class and character to character based on skills, personality, or situation.
-A ranger and gunman may sneak around the battlefield to perform sneak attacks while a fighter is bashing its shield off the skull of a durro as a mage is hurling a fireball at it.
-Or a character may find them self in a shootout against an expert sniper while their allies are trying to flank it.
-Whatever situation you put your players in as a gamemaster you should make sure it fits in the scope of the story you are weaving.
+The types of combat a player will engage in varies greatly from class to class and character to character based on skills, personality, or situation.
+A ranger and gunman may sneak around the battlefield to perform sneak attacks while a fighter is bashing its shield off the skull of a durro as a mage is hurling an elemental blast at it.
+Or a character may find themselves in a shootout against an expert sniper while their allies are trying to flank it.
+Whatever situation you put your players in, as a gamemaster you should make sure it fits in the scope of the story you are weaving.

-Another thing to keep in mind when crafting your combat situations is what type of encounter you are dealing with.
+Keep in mind when crafting your combat situations, what type of encounter you are dealing with.
 Some common encounter types are a standard battle, ambushed, stealth, and ship to ship.
 A standard battle has no special rules as all parties see the battle coming.
-An ambushed situation occurs when characters are taken off guard; a sense or alertness roll is required to see which characters are caught aware.
+An ambushed situation occurs when characters are taken off guard; a sense roll is required to see which characters are caught aware.
 Stealth encounters occur when characters are using a stealth skill to maneuver around an area; this can be used to create an ambush or avoid combat all together.
 Ship to ship encounters can work as any of the above depending on the situation and the ships abilities.

 When beginning an encounter it is important to determine the action order for the round.
-The easiest way to determine the action order is to have the players roll an alertness roll for them self while the gamemaster rolls for the NPC’s and list the order from highest to lowest roll.
-For a ship to ship battle you will need to wisdom + rank requirement of the vehicle for the combat order.
+To determine the action order of the round, have the players make a sense roll for themselves while the gamemaster rolls for the NPC’s and list the order from highest to lowest numbers rolled.

 Basic Combat

 Actions: These are actions that are freely done while outside of combat or a skill use that costs an action per round while in combat.
-Actions are things along the line of changing weapon, movement, ducking to cover, reloading, etc. Each action costs one action per round to perform though multiple actions can be performed during a round limited to character’s total actions per round.
+Actions are things along the line of changing weapon, movement, reloading, etc. Some actions cost one action per round or APR to perform while others require multiple actions to perform.

 Damaging: When a character is attacked from a weapon, skills, abilities, and spells they may take damage.
+Whenever you successfully attack a target you roll the damage dealt.
+Depending on the action used the damage dice change.
 When they take damage that number is reduced from their health points.
-Characters wearing armor or has a thick hide they may have a soak rate.
-Soak rate absorbs a number of the damage taken by its total before damage is taken to the health points.

-Critical Effects: When a critical is rolled there are various results that can occur depending on the action.
-For damaging or healing abilities the critical effect deals maximum damage or healing plus the dice roll without modifiers.
+When a critical is rolled there are various results that can occur depending on the action.
+For damaging or healing abilities the critical effect deals maximum damage or healing plus the normal dice roll.
 For buffs and disabling effects the duration is doubled.
 For defensive abilities they can infuriate another adjacent target.
 Abilities that have their own critical effects other critical effects.

 Movement: Moving in combat takes an action.
-A character can move up to their full distance in an action.
-All actions in a round can be used for movement.
+A character can move up to their full distance per action.
 Each movement range is based on their species + dexterity bonus or penalty equal to 1' per adjustment.
 Some abilities and spells contain movements in their action as well.

 Reactions: These are abilities that can be cast outside of a character's turn.
 Most reaction based abilities are usable as long as the character has available resources to perform it.

 Resources: All classes have resources to manage and use for their class abilities.
 You can use up to your CPB of your resources when you use a class abilities.
-Resources that say they fade when out of combat are not lost instantly, instead they decrease by 1 every minute after combat ends.
+Resources that say they fade when out of combat, decrease by 1 every minute after combat ends.

 Companions: Companions are any non-player characters that follow a player character through the world.
-There are two types of companions; GM controlled or player controlled.
-GM controlled companions are played like any other NPC in the game world.
 Some classes feature player companions, like a raised minion or summoned creature.
 These companions get actions per round equal to the CPB of the player controlling them and act on their master's turn.

 Range Types

-When in combat the range to your target is important in determining your course of action.
-Weapon, skill, and spell ranges are factored into deciding what actions are available for you to take and if you need to use an action point to change your range.
-Moving between combat ranges varies between species.
+When in combat the range to your target determines your course of actions.
+Weapons and class abilities have various ranges.
 Ranged weapons can hit multiple ranges in most cases but may suffer penalties and bonuses in the process.

 Out: Out of range targets have usually escaped you or are obstructed from view.
 Characters will have to maneuver around to bring the target back into range.